A career lasts decades. How can you sustain excellence for the long haul?

 I’ve been asked to speak to the honors students at a local high school on the topic of excellence.
 The more I thought about it, the more I realized this is a topic for people who are searching for a job.

-To me, excellence means doing an activity as well as you can do it right now and searching for ways to do it better in the future.
+When I personally define excellence, it means doing an activity as well as you can do it right now and searching for ways to do it better in the future.

 Excellent job-search habit #1: Be ready for your moment